-- Survey the job site to determine the best location for mounting the outdoor unit. - Overhead obstructions, poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance.
-See Figure 2 for minimum clearances to obstructions. - Consideration should be given to availability of electric power, service access, noise, and shade.
+- Survey the job site to determine the best location for mounting the outdoor unit. - Overhead obstructions (Figure 1), poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance.
+For minimum clearances to obstructions, see Figure 1. - Consideration to minimum clearances should be given to availability of electric power, service access, noise, and shade.